idlework/react-native-floating-action-bar/README.md

 ### style

-Accepts an StyleSheet style or an object.
+Accepts a StyleSheet style or an object.
 This allows you to style the container.

 ## Contributing